2005 Hungarian Grand Prix: Qualifying

+Race

 Race day was hot, with the air temperature at 34 °C, and track temperature 47 °C at the start of the race.
 Both Michael Schumacher and Montoya got fast starts, while Räikkönen took Trulli off the line, and ended the lap in second place, having passed his teammate as well.
 Further back, Alonso was squeezed into turn one by Ralf Schumacher, the German's right-rear wheel making contact with Alonso's front wing and causing it to hang unevenly.
 Rubens Barrichello braked too late into the first turn, breaking his front wing on Trulli's diffuser.
 Further back, Christian Klien made contact with Jacques Villeneuve, with their wheels touching as they fought for position in the first turn.
 This sent Klien into a spectacular barrel-roll, before finishing the right way up, and unharmed.
 Red Bull Racing's race then went from bad to worse, with Alonso's front wing dislodging itself between turns 10 and 11, into the path of several drivers.
 Most managed to avoid it, but David Coulthard, apparently unsighted by Mark Webber's Williams, hit the debris, causing the Scot's right-front suspension to break and force him into retirement.
 At the end of lap 1, Schumacher led by 1.9 seconds over Räikkönen, who was a further 2.4 seconds ahead of Montoya.
 Alonso, Barrichello and Jordan's Tiago Monteiro were all forced to pit at the end of the lap for repairs.

 Immediately, Räikkönen began pressuring Schumacher, the pair lapping Monteiro after just 4 laps.
 Räikkönen and Schumacher then began trading fastest laps, and the gap was cut down to just 0.792 seconds after 9 laps.
 Meanwhile, Barrichello, forced back due to his early damage, got past Minardi's Robert Doornbos, clear superior car speed meaning the Dutch driver could offer no resistance.
 Räikkönen entered the pits first, on lap 11, showing that his qualifying effort was significantly helped by the light fuel load, and leaving Schumacher to attempt to open a gap before his own stop.
 Barrichello also made his move on Christijan Albers, moving up to 14th, while Alonso finally dispatched Doornbos to move up to 16th place.
 Trulli became the second driver to take his scheduled fuel stop on lap 13, while Alonso made short work of Albers to move into 15th.
 Barrichello continued his charge, taking Narain Karthikeyan for 13th place on lap 14.
 The question of how much fuel was in Schumacher's car was answered on lap 15, with the German refuelling to leave Montoya in the lead.
 Schumacher rejoined reasonably comfortably ahead of Räikkönen, while his brother Ralf Schumacher managed to leapfrog teammate Trulli, who was still suffering with a damaged diffuser.